Disclosure: Hackr.io is supported by its audience. When you purchase through links on our site, we may earn an affiliate commission.

 - Risks caused by fixed-time projects using new technology

 - The technology you are using allows for automated unit and functional tests

 XP is recommended for projects that have high changing requirements.

 The Feature Driven Development framework, developed in 1997 by Jeff De Luca and Peter Coad, specifically focuses on large teams working with short iterations.
 The goal is to facilitate the delivery of features in a short period of time.

 The project generally has 5 stages under the FDD framework, putting the individual features front and center.
 The initial three stages are sequential — these are the “develop an overall model”, “build a features list”, and “plan by feature” stages.
 The final two stages — “design by feature” and “build by feature” — are interactive.

 In FDD, there are various activities that assist teammates in addressing communication challenges and coordinating better.
 It has found particular use in large organizations but isn’t often used for smaller projects.

 The Dynamic Software Development Method (DSDM) is a framework that focuses on the large strategic goal of a project and tailors the development process to best fit achieving that goal.
 It has eight principles that guide, which are quite similar to the Agile Manifesto principles.

 One of the major objectives of the DSDM is to characterize software projects based on schedules and budgets.
-It is also vendor-independent, and suggests using facilitated workshops, modelling and iterative development, MoSCoW prioritization, and time boxing.
+It is also vendor-independent and suggests using facilitated workshops, modeling and iterative development, Moscow prioritization, and time boxing.